bongo227/MechanicsNotes/moments-and-centers-of-mass/moments.md

 ## "Ladder" questions

-"Ladder" questions occor when a rigid body rest against the wall and ground.
+"Ladder" questions occur when a rigid body rest against the wall and ground.
 The wall or ground may be rough so you may need to account for friction using: $$F = \mu R$$.

 #### Example 1
 A ladder of mass 9kg and length 4.8m rests in limiting equilibrium against a rough wall on a rough ground.
 The normal reaction against the wall is 22N, and 75N against the ground.
 ![](/assets/Capture3.PNG)

 ###### The angle that the ladder makes with the ground
-Resolve horizontaly
+Resolve horizontally
 $$
 F_G = 22\n
 $$

-Resolve veriticaly
+Resolve vertically
 $$
 \begin{align}
 75 + F_W &= 9g\\